jyscao/jyscao.github.io/content/posts/01_spacevim-1.md

 Category: Tools
 Tags: text-editor, spacevim, neovim, vim
 Slug: spacevim-intro
-Summary: an introductory overview of SpaceVim and its basic features and functionalities
+Summary: An opinionated overview of SpaceVim and its basic features & functionalities.